FIFA Seattle 2025 and 2026

 Projected Pre-ICE Economic Benefits

-The 2026 FIFA World Cup is projected to generate $929 million for King County, with expectations of 750,000 visitors1516.
+The 2026 FIFA World Cup was projected to generate $929 million for King County, with expectations of 750,000 visitors1516.
 While the Club World Cup is smaller in scale, it serves as a precursor event with significant economic potential17.

 Estimated Economic Loss from ICE Enforcement